 Finally picking up the menu (with sections for cocktails and shakes, vodka, caviar and russian snacks, starters and soups, mains and sides, desserts and afternoon teas) we ordered yet more food.

 Torn between a number of starters, Leonid steered me towards the Scottish langoustine cocktail.
 My face dropped as Salvatore stepped in to tell me they didn’t have any langoustine today but my smile returned in an instant when he continued by proposing that they make it for me with lobster instead.
 Leonid confided that supplies of good quality lobster are actually easier to secure than langoustine so this is the norm rather than the exception!
 Given that the price stays the same, who am I to argue?
 I love lobster meat and but don’t have it often.
-And it was good – a generous portion of moist, firm meat on a bed of properly crunchy lettuce smothered in an unctuous marie rose sauce.
+And it was good – a generous portion of moist, firm meat on a bed of properly crunchy lettuce smothered in an indulgent marie rose sauce.

 Pete went for the rabbit, foie gras and date terrine.
 The richness of the foie gras, the meatiness of the rabbit and the sweetness of the date came together to create a balanced dish; and a combination we’d not encountered before.
 Very nice!

 Leonid ordered the BBR beef tea soup, a proper Victorian restorative!
 In his bowl were raw pieces of beef, a poached quail’s egg and alphabetti spaghetti.
 In an amusing touch, the only letters provided are B and R but I didn’t check whether the Bs were twice as many as the Rs!
 The soup is served in a silver teapot to be poured over the beef, egg and pasta.
 A little bit of ceremony can be a fun thing now and again; I rather liked it!